 - Externality (external examiner reports, PSRB monitoring, industrial liaison/advisory activity, alumni activity including mentoring/placement activity, etc)

-The Faculty quality sub-group will be looking for consistently good performance in respect of these indicators, over the last 3-4 years.
+4.5 The Faculty quality sub-group will be looking for consistently good performance in respect of these indicators, over the last 3-4 years.
 Many of these indicators are covered in the annual quality monitoring/annual review report; therefore, Programme Leads or Subject Coordinators wishing to request an extension to the current validation period should refer to their annual review reports for the last 3-4 years, and make a brief submission to the quality sub-group (using template T2.19), setting out their rationale for seeking exemption from the current revalidation exercise.
-The rationale should cover the indicators listed above, and highlight any of the programme team’s recent achievements which they believe provide evidence that the programme meets University and sector expectations for quality, currency and benefits for students (for example, using the core practices in the UK Quality Code as a reference point).
+The rationale should cover the indicators listed above, and highlight any of the programme team’s recent achievements which they believe provide evidence that the programme meets University and sector expectations for quality, currency and benefits for students (for example, using the UK Quality Code, the OfS sector recognised standards, and relevant PSRB standards as reference points).
 Advice on submissions may be sought from the Faculty ADESE or Head of QA & Validations.